 Step 3: Put Systems in Place

 Before your live event starts, check off these critical to-do items first:

 - Adjust your platform settings to record your presentation.
 Though this may not be specifically requested, it’s helpful for everyone to access content after the live event concludes.

 - Arrange captioning for your presentation in advance (such as through the Federal Relay Service for government employees or another service provider).

 - Secure sign language interpreters—if requested.

 In advance of your presentation, create and share accessible slide decks and other presentation materials with the audience.
-Sending your materials ahead of time ensures that participants have access to electronic versions in case they encounter accessibility issues during the live event.
+Sending your materials ahead of time helps some people prepare, and ensures that participants have access to electronic versions in case they encounter accessibility issues during the live event.
 Consider these resources for creating accessible presentations and documents in Word (or another software application for word processing):

 - How to Make Presentations Accessible to All